Learning Center August 16, 2021 Updated Date: May 8, 2025Reading Time: 12 minutes

 This can take some planning; the more complex your infrastructure, the more detailed your DDoS response plan will be.
 Regardless of your company’s size, however, your plan should include the following:

-- A communication plan for all other stakeholders, like customers, or vendors
+• A communication plan for all other stakeholders, including customers and vendors

 3. Make your network resilient